NASA1nk/ML2021Spring/ML2021Spring/MachineLearning.md

 - **回归Regression**
   - The function outputs a scalar.
 - **分类Classification**
-  - Given options (classes), the function outputs the correct one.
+  - Given options (classes)，the function outputs the correct one.
 - **结构化Structured Learning**
   - create something with  structure (image, document)